 During the last decade, the field of active wake control (AWC) has been widely studied by many researchers worldwide.
-AWC is an approach to operate the wind turbines in a wind farm in a collaborative manner with the aim of reducing the negative effects of the wakes behind wind turbines on the overall power production and the individual wind turbines' structural loading approach to AWC, employing intentional yaw misalignment to steer wakes away from downstream turbines, is currently considered as the most potential technology with respect to power production increase, with possible power gains of up to a few percent on annual basis (Kanev et al., 2018; Gebraad et al., 2017; Fleming et al., 2016).
+AWC is an approach to operate the wind turbines in a wind farm in a collaborative manner with the aim of reducing the negative effects of the wakes behind wind turbines on the overall power production and the individual wind turbines' structural loading (Andersson et al., 2021; Kheirabadi and Nagamune, 2019; Boersma et al., 2017).
+More specifically, the wake redirection approach to AWC, employing intentional yaw misalignment to steer wakes away from downstream turbines, is currently considered as the most potential technology with respect to power production increase, with possible power gains of up to a few percent on annual basis (Kanev et al., 2018; Gebraad et al., 2017; Fleming et al., 2016).